 - Ourigane – A small Berber village that boasts a natural salt mine and gorgeous vistas in the country.
 You won’t find tourists here but go with someone who knows the area and can also help arrange lunch with a local family.
 So good!

 - Imlil – I love, love, love this village.
 It’s high up in the mountains, almost to the Mount Toubkal so in winter you should prepare for cold and snow.
-It is completely possible to do this as a day trip but it’s also worth booking at least one night at Kasbah Toubkal to enjoy the view, the food, and relax.
+It is completely possible to do this as a day trip.
+You also could arrange to visit on a day trip and have lunch with a Berber family and try your hand at bread baking or weaving!

 - Oukaimden – if you visit in winter and you are a decent downhill skiier then you need to go to Oukaimden just to say you’ve skiied in Morocco.
 There are rentals, it’s mountain skiing, and there is a lift up.
 If however you’re a novice stick to lower hills or a sled.